nus-cs2103-AY2021S2/ip/docs/README.md

 * `reschedule 3 2021-02-15 1600-1800` will reschedule the 3rd task (must be a deadline) within the task list to 15th Feb 2021 4PM-6PM.

 ### Saving the data
-MouMou's data is automatically saved in the hard disk upon exiting using the `bye` command.
+Oui's data is automatically saved in the hard disk upon exiting using the `bye` command.
 There is no need to save manually.

 ### Exiting the program
 Exits the program with all tasks in the task list saved.